RobertZenz/org.bonsaimind.bukkitplugins/SaveStopper/README.md

 `save-on` and `save-off` are doing basically the same as the default server commands.
 Except that `save-off` does an additional `save-all` if configured to do so, otherwise they work exactly the same.

+Also be aware that those commands can only be used by OPs from in-game or from the administration console.

 Usage in combination with backup scripts
 ----------------------------------------